 The holidays are over.
-At my feet, in front of the gas stove, Bonnaroo’s little puppy bed is filled with the black and tan silky swirl of fur like a soft serve ice cream cone.
+At my feet, in front of the gas stove, Bonnaroo’s little puppy bed is filled with a black and tan silky swirl of fur like a soft serve ice cream cone.
 Pooled water on the glass-top patio table begins to ripple like fish rising on a lake with the first raindrops of the next storm.
 The green spires of daffodils are up three inches in the backyard.
 It’s officially, what I call, our first of only four weeks of winter.

 Spring is already relentlessly and, heedless of the calendar, bullying her way here.
 Part of me is grateful.
 Part loves the quiet, short days, long nights, and inward adventures of winter.
 Sometimes four weeks is not enough.
 As much as I love the hubbub of parties, celebrations, and gatherings, I’d love to sit cozy and quiet on the other side of the solstice for just one season in my life.
 Covid almost blessed me with that.